treylacy02/CSCI-4221/README.md

 # CSCI-4221
-this is for web design
+this is for software E